Raymi306/python-tutorial-codeblocks/markdown/installation.md

 Choose the latest active Python release for your operating system, and follow the instructions.

 Linux distributions often come with a version of Python already installed.
-It is worth checking the version on your system; If you would like to use a newer version, package managers often have several versions available.
+It is worth checking the version on your system, this can be done with `python3 -V`; If you would like to use a newer version, package managers often have several versions available.
 For some package managers, you may need to add another source to retrieve versions not normally included in your distributions package manager.
 Installing from source is also always an option.